skeyll/SynicSugar/docs/content/SynicSugar.MatchMake/MatchMakeManager.md

 ### Description
-This script is Mono's Singleton attached to ConnenctManager.
-Drop this **ConnenctManager** into the scene from *Packages/SynicSugar/Runtime/Prefabs/ConnectManager*. <br>
+This script is Mono's Singleton attached to NetworkManager.
+To generate NetworkManager, right-click on the Hierarchy and click SynicSugar/NetworkManager.<br>
-ConnectManager has **DontDestroy**, so ConnectManager will not be destroyed by scene transitions.
+NetworkManager has **DontDestroy**, so NetworkManager will not be destroyed by scene transitions.
 This is used for re-connection, and also needed for p2p scene. <br>

 If this is no longer needed, we call *[CancelCurrentMatchMake](../MatchMakeManager/cancelcurrentmatchmake)*, *[ExitSession](../../SynicSugar.P2P/ConnectHub/exitsession)* and *[CloseSession](../../SynicSugar.P2P/ConnectHub/exitsession)*.